robert-westenberger/knowledgebase/web-development/accessible-tables.md

 \end{array}
 \end{aligned}
 $$
+### Treatment By Screen Readers

 ## Layout Tables
 Don't have logical headers that can be mapped to information within the table cells.

+### Treatment By Screen Readers
+Screen readers will analyze table markup to determine if its a layout table.
+It is important that data table markup, such as \<th\>, \<caption\> etc are never used in layout tables, otherwise they will be identified as data tables.

+Once identified as a layout table, screen readers read the content of layout tables based on the source code order.